Chinese “Weather” Balloon: What Happened?

 To allow for international air travel there are rules and regulations in place that allow one country to overfly another.
 This was ratified by all members of the U.N (excluding for some reason Lichtenstein) in the “Convention on International Civil Aviation”[2]ICAO Publication that went into effect in 1947.

-Recommended Project 2025 Part 2: Dismantling Democracy
+Recommended Project 2025 Part 5: Absolute Authority

 Also known as the “Chicago Convention” the treaty essentially covers who can do what when it comes to flying in another country’s airspace.
 Article 3 of the Chicago convention states that a country must refrain from using weapons against another country’s civil aircraft when it is in flight.